-Trewalter treehouse sleeps two adults on a beautifully hand carved double bed with cashmere mattress and Egyptian cotton bedding - it's not only the lungs full of fresh air that'll help you have a gorgeous night's sleep here.
-Beside the bed are custom made oak touch lights as well as hand crafted ceiling and wall lights by Tom Raffield as seen on Grand Designs.
+Trewalter treehouse sleeps two adults on a beautiful hand-carved double bed with cashmere mattress and Egyptian cotton bedding - it's not only the fresh air that'll help you have a gorgeous night's sleep here.
+Beside the bed, there are custom made oak touch lights as well as handcrafted ceiling and wall lights by Tom Raffield as seen on Grand Designs.

 On the other side of the bedroom space, through a private door, is a lavish bathroom with flushing toilet and wash hand basin.
-The highlight of this space is the extra large walk in shower with large drencher head.
+The highlight of this space is the extra large walk-in shower with large drencher head.

-The leather sofa and footstool sits next to the Checkers table, and in front of the Smart TV and fire - perfect for watching a movie with your beloved after a day of adventuring in the nearby hills.
+The leather sofa and footstool sits next to the Checkers table, and in front of the Smart TV - perfect for watching a movie with your beloved after a day of adventuring in the nearby hills.
 And on a lovely balmy evening, why not take your glass of fizz outside and take advantage of the lovely oak seating on the front balcony, or toast some marshmallows on the fire pit?
 The owners provide some wood to get you started.

 Trewalter Treehouse sits amidst the acres of grasslands, mountain ponies, peaks, waterfalls and reservoirs that make up this fantastic area of Wales.
 Llangorse Lake is the nearest glacial lake to the treehouse, being primarily fed by the river that flows behind the structure.
 Llangorse lake is well known for pike fishing, and for being the purported home of Welsh water demon, Afanc - the Welsh Nessie.
 This fascinating aquatic area is the site of the only known crannog in Wales.
 A crannog, found here and in areas of Scotland, is an early Iron Age artificial inhabited island created in lakes out of wood and straw, similar to the Celtic roundhouses dotted around South and West Wales.